-Today’s book review of a single short story is brought to you by yours truly, Morgen Bailey.
+Today’s book review of a short story collection is brought to you by yours truly, Morgen Bailey.
 If you’d like your book reviewed or to send me a book review of another author’s book, see book-reviews for the guidelines.
 Other options listed on opportunities-on-this-blog.

-Review (using the Kindle’s text-to-speech function)
+Review (via my Kindle’s text-to-speech function)

 Knitting for Zambia – I always love stories set at libraries so this was going to be a winner from the start.
 I have worked in retail on and off over the years so I know all about awkward customers but we learn why she is the way she is, and that it’s never too late to change.
 An unlikely charming story.

 White Lilies – Another story to pull at the heartstrings.
 My father suffered with dementia so this was bound to hit home but it was beautifully written, so fond memories rather than sad ones.

 A Certain Someone – the heroine of this story reminded me of the hero’s mother in Alan Titchmarsh’s novel Rosie (which I reviewed – see https://morgenbailey.wordpress.com/2015/02/14/book-review-for-readers-and-writers-no-98-morgen-bailey-reviews-rosie-by-alan-titchmarsh – on Valentine’s Day 2015!).
 She’s got guts and I love that in a character and can understand why Woman’s Weekly published it.